Psychodeath42/classwork_repo/README.md

 2-2-24 now with doggy meme!(and easier meme viewing dropdown menu to remove clutter)

 9-2-24 otter jazz meme has been implemented

+22-2-24 dumb economic cat meme and dvd logo have been implemented